Web-Media-Foundation/infrastructure/packages/documents/docs/ap-core/ap0002-hooks-intro.md

 it manually.
 This means that the second example will cause a memory leak, which we don't want to see.

-React's Hooks and Recative AP's Hooks are only similar in form, but the mechanism underneath completely different, React users should be careful about this.
+React's Hooks and Web Media Foundation AP's Hooks are only similar in form, but the mechanism underneath completely different, React users should be careful about this.

 # Motivation